Electronic Engineering (BEng) (Level 7)

 On completion of the Bachelor Degree and subject to certain conditions you may apply for entry to the final year of the Bachelor of Engineering (Honours) in Electronic Engineering (Level 8).

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 What is Electronic Engineering?

 Small, lightweight, portable devices like Smartphones and tablets combine wireless technology with processing power to provide internet, communications and leisure functionality while on the move.
 They are now driving how we live, work and play.
 Combining low power consumption with microchip design, telecommunication and control circuitry (hardware) and the operating system software, they are the ultimate electronic system.
-CIT’s CR 061 course is designed to equip technologists to work at this level.
+MTU Cork’s CR 061 course is designed to equip technologists to work at this level.

 About the Course

-CR061 Course Location: CIT Bishopstown Campus
+CR061 Course Location: MTU Cork Bishopstown Campus

 Electronic engineering is used for the collection, processing, and transmission of information.
 From the most sophisticated machines in industry, to cars, to household appliances, to personal items, all have the same thing in common: they are “intelligent”.
 On a printed circuit board (PCB), surrounded by analogue and digital circuitry, there is a microprocessor, or maybe several, which has a clock (heartbeat).
 On every cycle the microprocessor executes an instruction from whatever programming it is running (software) – this ability is what makes the system intelligent.
 Intelligence, control and communications, theory and practice form the core material of this course.

 The course begins with digital electronics in Year 1 and progresses through microprocessors, PICs, to firmware development and digital systems design.
 In parallel, you will learn fundamentals of Control and Telecommunications theory and apply them using intelligent systems platforms.
 The result is a rounded education in electronic systems combining intelligence, control/feedback and communications.